aaaka5h/cpsc213-A6/README.md

 - Translating Assembly code with multiple loops into C

 ### Median Student Calculator ###
-- Writing a program consisting of 150+ lines of Assembly code
+- Rewriting a C program into 150+ lines of Assembly code
 - Program leveraged bubble sort to sort various students from lowest-to-highest grade and then determine the median student
 - Practiced creatively using registers